MattithyahuData/P2-Bank-churn-prediction/README.md

 ```
 <img src="images/Churn_barchart_distrib.png" />
 <img src="images/independentfeatures_distrib.png" />

+*   The box plots show those features with outliers.
+Those features are 'creditscore', 'age', 'tenure', 'balance', 'numofproducts', 'estimatedsalary'.
+*   Becasue of the outliers the features will need to be scaled before modelling.
 <img src="images/boxplots.png" />

-*   I looked at the correlation the features have
+*   The features are very correlated generally.
 <img src="images/churn_correlation.png" />

 <a name="Dataviz"></a>